Change Your Image

 "Feel Good" movies don't have to be unbelievable, predictable, and simplistic.
 But this one is.
 It's boring.
 I rarely say that watching even a bad movie was a waste of my time, because even bad movies often have some redeeming feature of interest.
 This one doesn't; watching it was a waste of time.
 To make it worthwhile it should have been an hour longer.

 Four thirty-ish sisters return to their parents' home in Spain for their mother's funeral.
 They learn that "Dad" is not their biological father, and are made to jump through hoops to learn which men are, so their Mother's will can be read.
-More accurately, they're made to casually stroll through one very broad hoop set at ground level with a smooth transition - no trouble at all.
+Well, no: they're made to casually stroll through one very broad hoop set at ground level with a smooth transition - no trouble at all.